 There will be button with its position fixed whose naming can be changed by admin for its admin own purpose (launching a event ,apply for a job fair ,etc)

 Do you want logos of renowned companies to be show as moving logos in a row below the slider image?
+Yes please.
+We need to be able to update this as we go.

-Do you want the slider to be sliding or immerging with fading in or fading out?
+Do you want the slider to be sliding or immerging with fading in or fading out?Sliding.

 Middle section